lsst-dm/dmtn-056/abstract-interfaces.rst

         *Not supported by limited Registries.*

-    .. py:method:: disassociate(tag, handles, remove=True)
+    .. py:method:: disassociate(self, collection, handles, remove=True)

         Remove existing :ref:`Datasets <Dataset>` from a :ref:`Collection`.

-        :param str tag: a :ref:`CollectionTag <Collection>` indicating the Collection the :ref:`Datasets <Dataset>` should no longer be associated with.
+        :param str collection: the :ref:`Collection` the :ref:`Datasets <Dataset>` should no longer be associated with.

         :param list[DatasetHandle] handles: a list of :py:class:`DatasetHandle` instances that already exist in this :ref:`Registry`.